kashmir54/kashmir54.github.io/_flipper/nrf24_board/index.md

 NRF24L01 wiring diagram.
 </div>

 Probably you already know which devices use this band, that's right, wireless keyboards and mice, well, some of them.
-There ar some well-known brands and models that implement "unencrypted" packets to communicate the device with the USB dongle, therefore, we can sniff the spectrum to grab the address of the device then use it to send our curated payload to the dongle.
+There are some well-known brands and models that implement "unencrypted" packets to communicate the device with the USB dongle, therefore, we can sniff the spectrum to grab the address of the device and then use it to send our curated payload to the dongle.
 Further information can be found in the original [blog post](http://travisgoodspeed.blogspot.com/2011/02/promiscuity-is-nrf24l01s-duty.html) or in [mousejack.com](https://www.mousejack.com/).

 What implies this vulnerability?
-Mainly, that we can impersonate the keyboard or the mouse and send [HID codes](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2), aka, keystrokes or mouse movements.
+Mainly, we can impersonate the keyboard or the mouse and send [HID codes](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2), aka, keystrokes or mouse movements.
 Known products affected by this vulnerability can be found in the [JackIt repo](https://github.com/insecurityofthings/jackit).
 You can check them out and play around with them.

 I have developed some PCBs to connect this module.
 I added some decoupling capacitors for stable power delivery and noise reduction on the signal.
 Here you have some photos of the PCBs in action: